 These were the first exhibits we saw and the girls were hooked.
 So was I.

-It’s by far the best, most interesting and fun art gallery I’ve even been to.
+It’s by far the best, most interesting, and fun art gallery I’ve ever been to.

-It was made even more special that the girls enjoyed did as well.
+It was made even more special that the girls enjoyed doing it as well.
 The only complaint that was heard was when we had finished.
 Kalyra whined that she wanted to go back in and see more.

-Even though the art and the concepts were above her head, I loved the exposure the trip to MONA gave her to art and the idea that the world can be interpreted in many different ways, and from that perspective you can create pieces of work that people from around the world flock to in their thousands to see.
+Even though the art and the concepts were above her head, I loved the exposure the trip to MONA gave her to art and the idea that the world can be interpreted in many different and fun ways, and from that perspective, you can create pieces of work that people from around the world flock to in their thousands to see.

 I also loved the concept of the fat car – an obese Porsche showing the effects of consumerism.

-The only one I did not like was the human excrement machine.
+The only one I did not like was the human excrement machine, Cloaca Professional by Wim Delvoye.
 I think we arrived when it was pooping time and the smell drove me out before I could take a good look.

 MONA sure is designed to open your mind – it’s a good place to learn about “It’s not better or worse, just different.”